zoer/xmlable/README.md

 XMLable provides an ability to convert XML to Ruby object and back.

-This probject is in active development and isn't ready for production yet.

 ## Installation

 Add this line to your application's Gemfile: